 Diagnosis and Treatment

 Diagnosis typically involves a urinalysis or urine test.
-A special test strip called a urine dipstick is inserted into the urine sample to test for nitrite-positive urine2.
+A special test strip called a urine dipstick is inserted into the urine sample to test for nitrite-positive urine.

 Treatment for nitrituria depends on its underlying cause.
-For instance, UTIs are typically treated with antibiotics2.
-It’s important to complete the full course of antibiotics to ensure all bacteria are eliminated and prevent reinfection2.
+For instance, UTIs are typically treated with antibiotics.
+It’s important to complete the full course of antibiotics to ensure all bacteria are eliminated and prevent reinfection.

 Conclusion